bovem/bovem.github.io/content/openshift/container-architecture/index.md

 Processes in same IPCs can access the resources of each other.
 So two containers on same IPC namespace can communicate with each other.

 ### Time
-Since Linux Kernel 5.6 and addition of Time namespace now a container can have a different view of time than its host
+Time namespaces are available since the release of Linux Kernel 5.6.
+Maybe sometime in future containers can have different time than their host.

 ## Control Groups (Cgroups)
 A **control group** is created to effectively allocate resources of the OS to the processes residing in it.
 These Cgroups are hierarchial i.e. a child Cgroup could be spawned from the parent and it will inherit its certain attributes.

 By creating a Cgroup a process in it could be prioritized, paused, removed or resumed based on the resources allocated to it.
 This also helps in monitoring the resources used by a particular processes.

-If you are using an OS with `systemd` init system.
-Then you can use the following command to list all the cgroups:
+If you are using an OS with `systemd` init system (to verify this you can ....) then you can use the following command to list all the cgroups:

 ```bash
 systemctl list-units